 Bold and experimental this is a fantastic exhibition to take a walk to in the CBD of Ballarat

-Thursday 11th July
+Thursday 11th July 12pm - 1pm

-Join BGT Jobs & Training in celebrating and recognising the history, culture and achievements of Aboriginal and Torres Strait
+BGT Jobs & Training celebrated and recognised the history, culture and achievements of Aboriginal and Torres Strait Islander peoples in Australia.

 Relax and explore the Yarning Garden in our internal courtyard and learn more about the wonderful cultures and history of First Nations peoples.